AlvaroCalo/hotel/README.md

 ### FRONT-END (responsive)
 * Add custom font from Google fonts
 * Maybe scale-down the picture of San Sebastian panorama
-* Add copyright of the logo in legal notice

 #### Links of the navbar:
 * Hotel: